-Since there is a bit of time before the beginning of school, now is a good time to introduce or reinforce to your children the importance of hand washing.
+Since there is a bit of time before the beginning of school, now is a good time to introduce or reinforce to your children the importance of handwashing.
 Get your children into the habit of washing their hands before eating and after bathroom use.
-Good old soap and warm water is just as effective as hand sanitizers which contain toxic chemicals such as triclosan.
+Good old soap and warm water are just as effective as hand sanitizers which contain toxic chemicals such as triclosan.
 Be aware that antibacterial soaps can lead to the development of antibiotic-resistant microorganisms.
 Your back to school health list should always include frequent reminders for your children to wash their hands.

 2) Coughing, Sneezing, Runny Nose – Oh My!

 Teach your children the importance of coughing and sneezing into their sleeve or a tissue, if one is available.
 Place a small package of tissue in your children’s backpacks with a reminder to immediately throw away any used tissues.

 Teach your children that certain items are not shared.
 These include eating utensils, drinking cups, water bottles, pens/pencils, cell phones, grooming articles, cosmetics, etc. This is especially important during cold and flu season and placed as a high priority on your back-to-school health list.
 Provide your children access to their own personal school supplies, tissues, water bottles, etc.

 Educate your children not only on the importance of brushing their teeth and gums at least two times daily but also about the health benefits of a clean mouth.
 Many bacteria enter through the mouth.
 Choose a fluoride-free and non-toxic toothpaste or make your own homemade tooth powder.

 5) ZZZ’s are Important.